Why You Need To Start Purifying Your Air

 Not everyone will see a noticeable difference from an air purifier, but that doesn’t mean it isn’t working.
 People without allergies or asthma will likely not see much difference after purifying the air since they had no symptoms.
 But eliminating harmful particles from the air can still prevent them from causing long-term health issues.

-You will also benefit if you live in an area with high air pollution that infiltrates your home.
+You will also benefit if you live in an area with the high air pollution that infiltrates your home.
 No matter your reason, cleaner air is cleaner air and is never a bad thing.

 Types of Purifiers

 Air purifiers generally come in two “sizes:” whole-home and portable.
 Portable purifiers look similar to humidifiers in that they are standalone units that can be plugged in anywhere.
-The benefit to these is that they can be used at will and only when you need them.
+The benefit to these are that they can be used at will and only when you need them.
 If you want to have it in your office during the day, then next to your bed when you sleep, you have that freedom.

 Whole-home systems are built directly into your existing HVAC infrastructure.
 Again, the filters are doing the bulk of the work, but some systems also have a UV light, eliminating airborne viruses and bacteria.